trilpai/posts/_posts/2024-05-23-react-state-management.md

 To integrate Redux with a React application, we use the `react-redux` library, which provides bindings to connect React components to the Redux store.

-1. **Provider Component**: Wrap your root component with the `Provider` component to give your React app access to the Redux store.
+1.**Provider Component**: Wrap your root component with the `Provider` component to give your React app access to the Redux store.
     {% highlight javascript %}
     import { Provider } from 'react-redux';